tsiguenz/boot2root/bonus/dirtycow_sql.md

 # Dirty Cow in the SQL Injection

 In other write-ups, we have seen how to exploit the Dirty Cow vulnerability to gain root access.
-But we needed to have the password of the user `laurie` of the machein to exploit it.
+But we needed to have the password of the user `laurie` of the machine to exploit it.

 In this write-up, we will see how compile and run the Dirty Cow exploit without having a ssh connection on the machine, via a SQL Injection in the phpMyAdmin panel.